The hottest Elections Substack posts right now

 3. Overall, Trump's policies might undo the strong economy built during Biden's presidency, potentially turning the U.S. into a less favorable place for everyday people.

-3. Viewers can watch the livestream on platforms like YouTube and Rumble, or follow updates on social media.
+3. Viewers can watch the livestream on platforms like YouTube and Rumble, and they can also follow the hosts on Twitter for updates.

 COVID Reason 713 implied HN points 01 Nov 24